South African Snowballs Recipe

-The South African snowball is a cake like treat, dipped in strawberry jam and coated in pink coconut.
+The South African snowball is a cake-like treat, dipped in strawberry jam and coated in pink coconut.
 It is sandwiched together with a combination of icing sugar and jam.
-I am not sure of the origins of this pretty in pink treat.
+I am not sure of the origins of this pretty pink treat.
 Much like whoopie pies, snowballs are neither a cookie, pie, or cake.
-They have a soft cake like texture but can be moulded and shaped like scones.
-They are commonly made using butter, eggs and leavening agent which results in a crumbly biscuit like crust and a soft sponge center.
+They have a soft cake-like texture but can be moulded and shaped like scones.
+They are commonly made using butter, eggs and a leavening agent which results in a crumbly biscuit-like crust and a soft sponge centre.
 They are almost reminiscent of lamingtons.
-Since first publishing this recipe, nearly nine years ago, I have since found that they also resemble Australian jelly cakes.
+Since first publishing this South African Snowballs recipe, nearly nine years ago, I have since found that they also resemble Australian jelly cakes.
 The main difference is that the latter has a whipped cream filling and is dipped in jelly instead of jam.
-I have also tried and perfected a few new techniques for shaping snowballs iconic shape.
-Not quite round, they are almost ellipse shaped and I have added an eggless snowball recipe too.
+I have also tried and perfected a few new techniques for shaping snowballs’ iconic shapes.
+Not quite round, they are almost ellipse-shaped and I have added an eggless snowball recipe too.
 If you have tried this recipe, I would love to know how it turned out.
 If you share in Facebook groups, don’t forget to add a link to this original recipe.

 best sa snowballs south africa